Verifying Meta-Awareness via Predictive Rewards in Reasoning Models: : and

 \section{\metaname{}: \longname{} and \effname{}}

-We first provide background on group relative policy optimization (GRPO) variants (\Cref{subsec:preliminary}).
-Then we show our method: (i) \metaname{}, which endows the LLM with the capability to perform accurate meta-predictions (\Cref{subsec:self-alignment_rewarding}); and (ii) \effname{}, an efficiency-enhanced version that accelerates \metaname{} through predictive gating, early cutoff, and prompt hinting (\Cref{subsec:prediction-based gating and cutoff}).
+We first provide background on group relative policy optimization (GRPO) (\Cref{subsec:preliminary}).
+Then we show our method: (i) \metaname{}, which endows the LLM with the capability to perform accurate meta-predictions (\Cref{subsec:self-alignment_rewarding}); and (ii) \effname{}, an efficiency-enhanced version that accelerates \metaname{} through predictive gating and early cutoff. (\Cref{subsec:prediction-based gating and cutoff}).